wp-plugins/wp-spamshield/readme.txt

 = How It Works =
 Most of the spam hitting your blog originates from bots.
 Few bots can process JavaScript (JS).
 Few bots can process cookies.
 Fewer still, can handle both.
 In a nutshell, this plugin uses a dynamic combo of JavaScript and cookies to weed out the humans from spambots, preventing 99%+ of automated spam from ever getting to your site.
 Almost 100% of web site visitors will have these turned on by default, so this type of solution works silently in the background, with no inconveniences.
 There may be a few users (less than 2%) that have JavaScript and/or cookies turned off by default, but they will be prompted to simply turn those back on to post their comment.
 Overall, the few might be inconvenienced because they have JS and cookies turned off will be far fewer than the 100% who would be annoyed by CAPTCHA's, challenge questions, and other validation methods.

 Some would argue that using JS and cookies is too simplistic an approach.
-Traditionally, programmers prefer using some type of basic AI to fight bots by trying to figure out if a comment is spam.
+Traditionally, programmers prefer using some type of basic AI or community-based data gathering to fight bots by trying to figure out if a comment is spam.
 While that isn't a bad idea, when used alone this method falls short because no machine AI can ever accurately judge whether a comment is spam - many spam comments get through that could easily have been stopped, and there are many false positives where non-spam comments get flagged as spam.
 Others may argue that some spammers have programmed their bots to read JavaScript, etc. In reality, the percentage of bots with these capabilities is still extremely low - less than 1%.
 It's simply a numbers game.
 Statistics tell us that an effective solution would involve using a technology that few bots can handle, therefore eliminating their ability to spam your site.
 The important thing in fighting spam is that we create a solution that can reduce spam noticeably and improve the user experience, and a 99%+ reduction in spam would definitely make a difference for most bloggers and site visitors.

 Even so, it's important to know that the particular JS and cookies solution used in the WP-SpamShield anti-spam plugin has evolved quite a bit, and is no longer simple at all.
 There are now two layers of protection, a JavaScript/Cookies Layer, and an Algorithmic Layer.
 Even if bot authors could engineer a way to break through the JavaScript/Cookies Layer, the Algorithmic Layer would still stop 95% of the spam that the JavaScript Layer blocks.
 (I'm working to make this 100% for fully redundant protection.)
 This JavaScript Layer utilizes randomly generated keys, and is algorithmically enhanced to ensure that spambots won't beat it.
 The powerful Algorithmic Layer is what eliminates trackback/pingback spam, and much human spam as well.
 And, it does all that without hindering legitimate comments and trackbacks.

 The trackback validation contains a filter that compares the client IP address of the incoming trackback against the IP address of the server where the link is supposedly coming from.
 If they don't match, then it is spam, without fail.
 This alone eliminates more than 99.99% of trackback spam.
 Trackback spammers don't send spam out from the same server where their clients' websites reside.

 As of Version 1.2 the plugin also includes powerful protection from user registration spam.
-Once you install WP-SpamShield, you don't have to worry about bots or spammy users signing up on your site anymore.
+Once you install WP-SpamShield, you don't have to worry about bots or spammy users signing up on your site's login page any more.

 The bottom line, is that this plugin just plain works, and is a **powerful weapon against spam**.